mocktools/go-smtp-mock/README.md

   // Ability to specify session timeout.
 It's equal to 30 seconds by default
   SessionTimeout:                42,

+  // Ability to specify graceful shutdown timeout.
+It's equal to 1 second by default
+  ShutdownTimeout:               5,

   // Customizing SMTP command handlers behaviour